Velir/Jabberwocky-docs/source/inversion-of-control/index.rst

 	builder.AutowireServices("YOUR.Library");

-What this does it automatically scan the provided assemblies, and for each type that is decorated with ``AutowireServiceAttribute``, Jabberwocky with automatically register that type as each of its implemented interfaces.
+What this does is automatically scan the provided assemblies, and for each type that is decorated with ``AutowireServiceAttribute``, Jabberwocky with automatically register that type as each of its implemented interfaces.

 So given a service with two interfaces, decorated with the ``AutowireServiceAttribute``: